(or “achieving compliance without bringing everything to a crawl”)

 Most important: take a staged approach to implementation; develop and release quality system procedures in stages as they’re needed by the phase of product development and as the company grows.

-Make sure all the employees, especially those who are new to the medical device industry, understand the full framework and concepts behind the new quality system you’re building.
+Make sure all the employees, especially those who are new to the medical device industry, understand the full framework and concepts behind the new quality system you’re building (the “why” behind all the new rules).

-Focus on processes first, with minimal documentation; then increase controls and add more procedures as the company progresses and grows.
-This encourages everyone to view the quality system as something that can be refined over time to best suit the needs of the company (not simply a static set of rules).
+Focus on processes first, with minimal documentation.
+Use slimmed down draft SOPs that are easily modified to optimize processes.
+Then, as the organization becomes comfortable with following the processes, release full SOPs with increased controls and documentation (forms, templates, etc.).
+This encourages everyone to view the quality system as something dynamic that can be refined over time to best suit the needs of the company (not simply a static set of rules).

 Provide ample opportunities for training with lots of face-to-face discussions (minimize the dreary “read and understand” approach to training, which is really only adequate for changes to existing procedures and not implementation of brand new procedures).